Sorry, But These 7 Nail Products Are A Scam

-From the countless takes on the classic French tip to intricate painting techniques of the Russian, Ukrainian, and Italian manicures, it’s safe to say that we’re hooked on nails.
+From the countless takes on the classic French tip to intricate painting techniques of the Italian manicure, it’s safe to say that we’re hooked on nails.
 While nothing beats a salon experience (and it’s always good to support nail technicians) rising costs means that lots of us are going down the DIY route.

-Some products are invaluable to your at-home nail routine; think base coats to prevent nail polish stains and cuticle oil to moisturize your skin and nails, promoting better growth in the long run.
-Others, however, you can take or leave.

 AdvertisementADVERTISEMENT